yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/03. Logical Partitioning/README.md

 # Logical Partitioning
 ## Introduction
-[Logical Partitioning][(https://learn.microsoft.com/en-us/analysis-services/tabular-models/create-and-manage-tabular-model-partitions?view=asallproducts-allversions)] are really important aspect of Power BI.
-Whether you're a seasoned Power BI user or just getting started, understanding storage modes is crucial for maximizing performance and efficiently managing your data.
-This Read Me file serves as your roadmap, providing insights into the various storage modes offered by Power BI .
+[Logical Partitioning](https://learn.microsoft.com/en-us/analysis-services/tabular-models/create-and-manage-tabular-model-partitions?view=asallproducts-allversions) are important feature of Power BI which help in improving the refresh time of Power Bi datasets..
 In this report we will showcase and compare performance between Direct Query , Import and Dual storage mode and show how dual helps with performance of the report.
 You can follow the steps mentioned in the [Step by Step Instructions](#step-by-step-instructions) section.

 ## Pre-requisites